 The patient is asked to return home and get plenty of rest for several hours following the procedure.
 The following morning there is a substantial improvement in vision.
 However, the vision continues to incrementally improve for weeks.

-Immediately after LASIK surgery, your vision will still be a little blurry, but already improved.
+Immediately after LASIK surgery, your vision will still be a little blurry but already improved.
 The morning after LASIK, you will see a significant improvement in your vision.
-A post-operative checkup is generally scheduled 1 day post-surgery, where tyou are advised not to wear makeup and avoid getting any forgein objects in your eyes.
+A postoperative checkup is generally scheduled 1-day post-surgery, where you are advised not to wear makeup and avoid getting any foreign objects in your eyes.
 Drops are used several times daily for 1-3 weeks following the procedure.
 You will have several exams to assess the healing and progress over the next several months.

 Compared to wearing glasses and contact lenses for over 5-10 years LASIK is actually a great value.
-Because we are dedicated to providing excellent affordable vision we have negotiated special payment plans with various providers.
+We are dedicated to providing affordable, quality eye care and offer special payment plans to fit most budgets.
 Our LASIK coordinator will be happy to discuss these financing options and what this will cost on a monthly basis.
 Enrollment is often very easy!

 Payment Options We have a variety of payment options designed to make this decision more of a reality for all of our prospective patients.